In-mortals, Ep. 1

 “Wake up.
 Caprice, wake up!”
 Wilson’s urgency drew me out of the dream.

 Please don’t do this.
 Tell me what it is you need.
 I poured all of my focus into my thoughts, hoping beyond all hope that they would reach the baby.
 Please, give me a little more time.
 I begged and pleaded as more pressure filled my body.
 Fire pressed against my eyes as I refused to cry.
 I won’t give up.
 I can’t give up.
 The contractions intensified for a breath then slowly backed off.

 There was a collective sigh of relief before Evan turned to my husband and whispered, “I am putting her on bedrest.”

 Wilson didn’t argue, but neither was he pleased.
 I cringed, thinking about how this would affect our plans.
 We couldn’t worry the baby’s parents.

 “I’m sorry,” I whimpered.

-I poured out my thoughts and worries, wondering if the child really heard my plea and responded.
+I poured out my thoughts and worries, wondering if the child really heard my plea and had responded.
 A hint of gold caught my eye.
 The edge of a petal rested under the pillow.
 I picked up the wilted flower.
-The stem was bent as if it had been tucked behind my ear when Sarah or Evan rolled me onto my side.
+The stem was bent as if it had been tucked behind my ear when Evan rolled me onto my side.
 I carefully wrapped my fingers around it, my mind lost in thoughts of the girl with magical laughter.

 17 WEEKS 4 DAYS